zant/site/content/posts/the-agi-self-fulfilled-prophecy.md

 OpenAI, at the beginning of this year, has secured funding for $500 million, with a promise of expanding its operations and employing thousands in american soil [1].
 This, after many members have left OpenAI because “...AI labs are taking a ‘very risky gamble’ with humanity amid the race toward AGI”[2].
 And recently over the last week, news have been announced that “OpenAI wins $200m contract with US military for ‘warfighting’”.
 [3][4].

 All of this, after the open letter “Pause Giant AI Experiments: An Open Letter” signed by the types of Yoshua Bengio, Yuval Noah Harari and Elon Musk.
 Which was supposed to serve as a warning.
-This letter is not signed by OpenAI’s head Sam Altman, former president of YGroup, which included YCombinator) and co-founder of OpenAI with Elon Musk, Jessica Livingston, and Peter Thiel.
+This letter is not signed by OpenAI’s head Sam Altman, former president of YGroup, which included YCombinator, and co-founder of OpenAI with Elon Musk, Jessica Livingston, and Peter Thiel.

-Besides all of this, various voices from the technology sector and even the markets, qualifying the AI sector as a “market bubble” [5] have come to terms with the fact that “There Is No AI Revolution” [6].
+Besides all of this, various voices from the technology sector and even the markets, qualifying the AI sector as a “market bubble” [5], have come to terms with the fact that “There Is No AI Revolution” [6].

 AGI is nowhere to be seen.
 However the prophecy of a technological tool turning against humanity can very well be seen, in its turning into a technology for ‘warfighting’.
 The same people arguing against the dangers of AI technology, are engaged in its application for war.
 And isn’t war the actual historically true human-caused catastrophe and which killed the most?